 Suffolk Public Schools does not condone bullying on any level and asks students to report these incidents to school administrators or teachers when they do occur.
 If you suspect your child has been bullied, you should report it to the school administration immediately.
 Reporting can be done anonymously through the Bullying Hotline too.

-School administrators are required to contact parents of any alleged “bullying” that may involve their child within five (5) days of being reported.
+School administrators are required to contact parents of any alleged “bullying” that may involve their child within 24 hours of being reported.

 Examples of Bullying